This Instant Pot Cheesy Chicken Enchilada Soup is a quick and easy recipe for a deliciously cheesy and hearty soup that everyone will love.

 While this soup can definitely be made on the stove top or in a slow cooker, the pressure cooker makes it almost effortless.

 This Cheesy Chicken Enchilada Soup comes together quite easily with either red or green enchilada sauce.
-While we haven’t tried it with green sauce just yet, we have had it with the red sauce more than we can mention.
+While I haven’t tried it with green sauce just yet, I have had it with the red sauce and my kids tear it up.

 Cheesy Chicken Enchilada Soup (Instant Pot)